Hu-Yuting/GEOG5990M/README.md

   8. Visualisations
   9. Interpret the spatial pattern and the relationship

-# The final outputs:
+## The final outputs
   - A choropleth map: showing the distribution of households with no cars or vans in Leeds MSOAs
   - A scatterplot: showing the relationship between public transportation usage and no-car households in Leeds MSOAs

+## The results
+  1. No-car households in Leeds show an uneven distribution, with a high percentage in the central areas and a low percentage in the outer areas.
+  2. The areas with a high percentage of no-car households usually rely more on public transportation.

-# How to run the notebook
+## How to run the notebook
   1. Open the notebook in Google Colab
   2. Make sure the required files are available in the repository, and the large boundary file is accessible in Google Drive
   3. Run the notebook from top to bottom